puppetlabs/cisco_ios/README.md

 namevar

-The notification name or "all" for all notifications
+The notification name or "all" for all notifications.

 #### snmp_notification_receiver

-Manage an SNMP notification receiver
+Manage an SNMP notification receiver.

 ##### Properties